kateyang1998/kateyang/README.md

 **Skills**: Java, C#, HTML5, CSS3, JavaScript, React, UX Design, Figma, Adobe Creative Suite

-## 📄 Open Source
+## 📄 License

-This project is open source and other developers and designers are welcome to use!
+This project is open source and available for other developers and designers to learn from and use.

 ---